 Water Inlet Valve Testing

-The water inlet valve on the Samsung DW80R9950US is located on the left side of the base compartment.
+The water inlet valve is located on the left side of the base compartment.
 This solenoid-operated valve can develop internal leaks or external connection failures.

-- With power restored temporarily, listen for valve operation during fill cycle
+- With power restored temporarily, listen for valve operation during the fill cycle.

-If the valve shows external leakage or fails electrical testing, replace with Samsung part number DD62-00084A.
+If the valve shows external leakage or fails electrical testing, replace it with Samsung part number DD62-00084A.

 Sump and Wash Pump Seal Inspection